zwintox/CSharp-GradeBookApplication/README.md

 	- [ ] Update `Program.Main`, located in the GradeBook project's root directory, to support `IsWeighted`
 		- [ ] Update `Program.Main` so that the `Create` command accepts a third value of `true` or `false` to set `IsWeighted` via the gradebook constructors.
+		- [ ] Update the condition that checks the number of parts to check if the number of parts is not equal to 4.
+		- [ ] Update the error message to also mention that is weighted is required as well.
+		- [ ] Create a new variable to containing if or if not the gradebook should be weighted set by the last part of the command. *Hint: you should convert the provided `string` into a `bool`
 		- [ ] Update both Gradebook Instantiations to use our new command value to set `IsWeighted`.
 		- [ ] Change where the "help" command outlines the "create" command to say "Create 'Name' 'Type' 'Weighted' - Creates a new gradebook where 'Name' is the name of the gradebook, 'Type' is what type of grading it should use, and 'Weighted' is whether or not grades should be weighted (true or false).".